Tadeusz Maria Rostworowski

-Tadeusz Maria Rostworowski (1860-1928) was a Polish architect and painter.
+Tadeusz Maria Rostworowski (21 March 1860 – 23 August 1928) was a Polish architect and painter.

+Early life and education

-He was born on 21 March 1860 in Kowalewszczyzna in Congress Poland.
-After completing gymnasium in Warsaw, he entered the Academy of Fine Arts in Saint Petersburg, where he obtained a diploma degree in architecture in 1885.
+He was born on 21 March 1860 in Kowalewszczyzna, Congress Poland.
+After completing gymnasium in Warsaw, he entered the Academy of Fine Arts in Saint Petersburg, where he earned a diploma in architecture in 1885.
 He was taught by Alfred Parland and Vasil Kennel.
 He furthered his studies in Kraków, Munich and Paris.